MEd in Educational, School, and Counseling Psychology with Emphasis in Mental Health Practices in Schools

 - GRE scores are NOT required.

 - As part of the submission process, applicants are required to upload UNOFFICIAL copies of all transcripts to the online application.
-NOTE: If you are accepted by our academic program, you will then be asked to provide official copies of all transcripts to: Office of Graduate Studies, University of Missouri, 210 Jesse Hall, Columbia, Missouri 65211.
+NOTE: If you are accepted by our academic program, you will then be asked to provide official copies of all transcripts to: Graduate School, University of Missouri, 210 Jesse Hall, Columbia, Missouri 65211.

 - Three letters of recommendation will need to be submitted via the online application.
 Each recommender will receive directions on how to submit the recommendation once you have entered their contact information in the application system.

-- You must also provide the following supplementary materials: Personal Statement and Vita/Résumé via the online Application to the Office of Graduate Studies.
+- You must also provide the following supplementary materials: Personal Statement and Vita/Résumé via the online online Graduate Admissions application.
 In your statement describe: